ivan-miguez/mdef/docs/term1/Design Studio I/embodied criticism.md

 Developed using the Rooms platform, as a representation of the interface, for a game-like experience accessible via desktop link or mobile app.
 The interface resembles an oral chat where nothing hold receipts, mirroring a conversation that flows in time and dissolves upon goodbye.

+####Code of Conduct
+The privacy of the user is very important to me.
+Therefore I will not be storing the conversations, I cannot access them.
+And that is the main restriction i set clear for this experiment.

+The project will develop exclusively from direct feedback of people who are confortable to come forward with its experience.
+Having a sattisfaction form can be another approach while expanding to a bigger public.

+Being able to talk with the AI as a developer, instead of retaining the data via the character (as a front page) seems like a more fair interaction and relationship between USER, AI and the developer.

+ - I'm still not able to have that insight.
+Although, in order to understand the relationship created from one another.
+The platform, would allow me (as the developer) to interact with the AI in order to understand the aplication.
+AI is responsible to the privacy of the people it interacts with.
+In a Human Resources point of view.

 ####Strategic Intervention: